docker-archive/classicswarm/docs/plan-for-production.md

 - On-call responsibilities and escalation procedures?

-The above is not a complete list, and the answers to the questions will vary depending on how your organization's and team's are structured.
-Some companies are along way down the DevOps route, while others are not.
+The above is not a complete list, and the answers to the questions will vary depending on how your organizations and teams are structured.
+Some companies are a long way down the DevOps route, while others are not.
 Whatever situation your company is in, it is important that you factor all of the above into the planning, deployment, and ongoing management of your production Swarm clusters.